Where nobody ever really wins

 - Clear My Name: Essentially the motivation behind Mabel Ryley's storyline.
 Not to the police or anything; Mabel is still an unrepentant and violent crime boss.
 However, many of her gang, the Alley Cats, believe her responsible for the death of her husband and former Alley Cat leader, Dave, via car bomb.
 Mabel's goal is to find the true culprit and convince the gang she's innocent.
 Turns out the true culprit is none other than Dave's mother and Mabel's mother-in-law Shirley, who set the bomb up hoping to kill Mabel.
 It was only by sheer luck that Dave set the bomb off instead.

-- Color-Coded for Your Convenience: Each playable faction has its own unique color differentiating them from each other and minor factions.
+- Colour-Coded for Your Convenience: Each playable faction has its own unique color differentiating them from each other and minor factions.
 They are as follows:

 - The Outfit: Blue.